-What are Autism Spectrum Disorders?
-A history of Autism diagnosis
+A history of Autism diagnostic criteria

 How the DSM-4 classified Autism

-Published in 1994 and active until 2013, the DSM-4 recognized what we now call Autism as Autistic disorder.
+Published in 1994 and active until 2013, the DSM-4 recognized what we now call Autism as Autistic Disorder.

 Autistic disorder was categorized as a pervasive developmental disorder (PDD), a term used to describe conditions characterized by delays in social and communication skills.

-DSM-4 and Autism Spectrum Disorders
+DSM-4 and Autism Spectrum Disorder

 This sub-category of PDDs included the following conditions: